 14.2 By signing the Grant Acceptance Form we have confirmed the following:

 - That the two signatories are authorised by the organisation named in the application form to enter into a legally binding agreement on our behalf.

 - We certify that the information given in the application form and any supporting documents is true and confirm that the enclosures are current, accurate and adopted or approved by our organisation.

-- We understand that any offer of grant will be subject to terms and conditions and we confirm that the organisation has the power to accept this grant if the application is successful and to repay it if the grant conditions are not met.
+- We understand that any offer of Grant will be subject to Terms and Conditions and we confirm that the organisation has the power to accept this Grant if the application is successful and to repay it if the Grant Terms and Conditions are not met.